LlemonDuck/one-click-summer-garden/README.md

 * Green; the elemental does not require any resets
 * Orange; the elemental requires the number of rests shown over it
 * Blue; the elementals are on the correct cycle to perform the one-click
-* Grey; not enough information has been gathered (wait a few seconds, or requires resetting the first or third elemental)
+* Grey; not enough information has been gathered (wait a few seconds)

 When an elemental is orange, you will need to navigate the maze far enough to reset it.
 Some elementals may require multiple resets,